-- The translation engine included in this software suite is capable of connecting with the third party services using easy to access APIs.
+- The translation engine included in this software suite is capable of connecting with third-party services using easy-to-access APIs.

 7. Heartsome TMX Editor

 Heartsome TMX Editor is an excellent translation memory exchange tool.
-This tool is free for Linux based distros, and the source code of this open source translation tool is available on the Github.
+This tool is free for Linux-based distros, and the source code of this open source translation tool is available on Github.
 It has many powerful features related to computer-aided translation.
-If you want to manage and maintain translation memory in a professional way, then this is a great choice.
+If you want to manage and maintain translation memory professionally, this is a great choice.

 Heartsome TMX Editor is currently on its 8.0 stable version.
 It requires Java Runtime Environment preinstalled on your Linux PC to run smoothly.
 This Linux translation software even supports all other major platforms so that memories created on one platform can be used seamlessly on another.

 - It doesn’t have any memory limits, and thus this tool can work with large TMX files.